Glossary

 ## Predicted Impact Area

-Most teams start with a fixed radius when scoping events around a location.
-The problem is that the distance over which events influence demand varies - by industry, by location type, and by how people actually move in that area.
+Most integrations start with a fixed radius when scoping events around a location.
+The problem is that the distance over which events influence demand varies by industry, location type, and how people actually move in that area - a fixed circle is an approximation that can include irrelevant events and exclude relevant ones.

 Predicted Impact Area returns a location and industry-specific boundary that reflects where event-driven demand impact actually occurs.
-Boundaries are calibrated against real demand and event data across industries and geographies.
+Boundaries are calibrated against real demand and event data across industries and geographies, and account for real-world constraints such as bodies of water, terrain, and road networks.

-The recommended approach is to use Saved Locations.
-When you create a location using origin\_geojson without specifying a geojson area, Predicted Impact Area is calculated automatically and stored against that location.
-You can then use the location\_id across all PredictHQ APIs - Events, Features, and Beam - without needing to manage the boundary yourself.
+The recommended approach is to create a Saved Location using `origin_geojson` without specifying a `geojson` area — Predicted Impact Area is then calculated automatically and stored against the location.
+The resulting `location_id` can be passed directly to Events API, Features API, Beam, and Forecasts API without needing to manage the boundary separately.

-Predicted Impact Area is the successor to the Suggested Radius API.
+Predicted Impact Area replaces the Suggested Radius API for all new integrations.

 * API Reference: [Predicted Impact Area](/api/impact-area/get-impact-area.md)